mjwhite8119/FRCTraining/Concepts/RobotSystem/intro.md

 - **Passive** sensors measure ambient environmental energy entering the sensor.
 Examples of passive sensors include temperature probes, microphones, contact switches, compasses, and cameras.

 - **Active** sensors emit energy into the environment, then measure the environmental reaction.
-Examples would be ultrasonic sensors and laser rangefinders, optical encoders.
+Examples would be ultrasonic sensors, laser rangefinders, and optical encoders.

 ![Sensor Types](../../images/FRCConcepts/FRCConcepts.006.jpeg)